 LDH will evaluate total capitation payments after the state fiscal year and ensure that the total incentive payments does not exceed 105 percent of the total capitation payments during the state fiscal year.

 (v) Effect on capitation rates

 The incentive arrangement has no effect on the development of the capitation rates.

-B. WITHHOLD ARRANGEMENTS
+- B. WITHHOLD ARRANGEMENTS - i.
+Rate development standards

 This section provides documentation of the withhold arrangement in the Medicaid managed care program.